Is Gold a Good Investment in 2026? Risks & Returns Explained

 • Published on 2026-01-05

-In 2025, gold rose over 60% as central bank buying, geopolitical risk, and declining real yields reinforced its role as a global hedge against uncertainty and currency debasement.
-Learn how to gain exposure to gold on BingX by trading tokenized gold on the spot market or by going long or short using crypto-settled gold futures, all without using traditional commodity brokers.
+After surging more than 64% in 2025, gold entered 2026 at record highs above $5,100/oz in January as geopolitical risk, aggressive central-bank buying, and falling real rates reinforced its role as a global hedge.
+Learn how to gain gold exposure on BingX by trading tokenized gold on the spot market or by going long or short using crypto-settled gold futures, without relying on traditional commodity brokers.

-This guide breaks down gold’s 2026 investment outlook using hard data from global banks, central-bank demand trends, and macro scenarios.
-You’ll also learn how to trade gold on BingX, both through spot trading tokenized gold cryptos and crypto-settled gold futures.
+This guide breaks down gold’s 2026 investment outlook using updated forecasts from global banks, central-bank demand trends, ETF flows, and key macro scenarios.
+You’ll also learn how to trade gold on BingX, either through spot trading tokenized gold cryptos and crypto-settled gold futures., offering flexible ways to participate without holding physical bullion.

 Key Highlights

-• For investors looking to get exposure, gold can be traded on BingX through tokenized spot gold or crypto-settled futures, offering flexible ways to participate without holding physical bullion.
+• For investors seeking exposure, gold can be traded on BingX via tokenized spot gold or crypto-settled gold futures, enabling both directional trading and hedging without physical storage or traditional commodity accounts.

 What Is Gold (XAU) and Why Is It Considered a Safe-Haven Asset?

-Gold’s reputation as a safe-haven asset comes from its ability to preserve purchasing power during periods of crisis.
-It tends to perform well when inflation rises, real interest rates fall, currencies weaken, or geopolitical risk increases.
-During major stress events, from the 1970s inflation shock to the 2008 global financial crisis and the 2020 pandemic, gold outperformed equities and bonds, acting as portfolio insurance when traditional assets struggled.
+Gold’s reputation as a safe-haven asset comes from its ability to preserve purchasing power during periods of monetary stress, political uncertainty, and financial instability.
+It has historically performed best when inflation rises, real interest rates fall, currencies weaken, or geopolitical risk escalates.
+During major stress events—from the 1970s inflation shock to the 2008 global financial crisis and the 2020 pandemic—gold outperformed equities and bonds, acting as portfolio insurance when traditional assets struggled.

 Gold’s Historical Performance In Each Market Cycle